kidzideaztech/plugins/README.md

 Calling Cards may only call either a Meteor Method setup **inside the plugins code** or a function defined **inside the plugins code**.

 Calling Cards may only be 1 line long.
 Everything should take place inside the plugin code, the calling card just activates it

+### Classes and IDs of HTML elements, as well as names of functions and variables must be namespaced
+All classes, IDs, and names MUST begin with "_Plugins<PluginName".
+E.g. "_PluginsFlipACoin"